netresearch/t3x-universal-messenger/README.md

 ### TypoScript
-Go to the "TypoScript" page, select "Edit TypoScript Record" and then click "Edit the whole TypoScript record".
-On the page that opens, go to the "Advanced Options" tab and add the static TypoScript "Universal Messenger: Fluid Content Elements" to the list of selected TypoScript configurations.
+Go to the `TypoScript` page, select `Edit TypoScript Record` and then click `Edit the whole TypoScript record`.
+On the page that opens, go to the `Advanced Options` tab and add the static TypoScript `Universal Messenger: Fluid Content Elements` to the list of selected TypoScript configurations.

 When creating a newsletter, the CSS is finally read from an external CSS file and the information is added as inline style attributes to the respective HTML elements.

-By setting the "inlineCssFiles" setting, additional CSS can be passed to the newsletter container.
-By default, the CSS of the "Foundation for Emails 2" framework is already included (https://get.foundation/emails.html, https://github.com/foundation/foundation-emails).
+By setting the `inlineCssFiles` setting, additional CSS can be passed to the newsletter container.
+By default, the CSS of the `Foundation for Emails 2` framework is already included (https://get.foundation/emails.html, https://github.com/foundation/foundation-emails).

 ```typo3_typoscript
 plugin.tx_universalmessenger {